Skip to main content

 The Biology Distinguished Majors program is a research oriented program allowing the opportunity to conduct a significant body of independent research culminating in a formal written thesis and oral presentation at the end of the spring semester.
 Students participate in a weekly seminar where they discuss recent advances in biology, attend biology seminars and interact with seminar speakers, explore the philosophy and practice of science, and learn skills in oral and written research presentation.
 Students may choose research mentors from the Biology faculty, from selected laboratories in the UVA Medical Center, or from other laboratories conducting biologically related research.

-Eligibility and Application Process for the Biology DMP 2024-2025
+Eligibility and Application Process for the Biology DMP 2026-2027

-Application to the Biology Distinguished Majors Program is at the end of the 3rd year.
-Applicants should have a serious commitment to research, with completion of at least one semester of Biology Independent Study (Biol 4910 or 4920) and an overall grade point average of 3.400 after completion of at least three semesters of 3000 or above Biology including at least one Biology Core class (Biol 3000, 3010, 3020).
-Earlier application may be made in exceptional cases.
-An overall GPA of 3.400 is required by UVA for graduation with distinction, but research potential will be a major consideration for admission to this program.
+• Applicants should have a serious commitment to research, and have completed at least one semester of Biology Independent Study (Biol 4910 or 4920) prior to application.
+Research potential is a major consideration for admission to this program.
 For students initiating a research project during the summer prior to their fourth year, application at the end of the summer will be considered.

-Applications for the DMP should be emailed to the Director of the Distinguished Majors Program, Professor Douglas Taylor.
+Applications for the DMP should be emailed to the Director of the Distinguished Majors Program, Professor Barry Condron.
 The application package should include a 2-3 page research statement (including a description of both the candidate's research experience and of the proposed research project), a CV, and an unofficial transcript.
-In addition, the candidate's research mentor must email a separate letter of support directly to Professor Taylor.
+In addition, the candidate's research mentor must email a separate letter of support directly to Professor Condron.
 Finally, please include a brief statement (1 paragraph) of your career aspirations.
 This is not taken into account when accepting students to the DMP.
 Rather, it is a way for us to learn the future goals of our potential students so that we can plan activities for the subsequent year that align with our students' ambitions.

 REQUIREMENTS FOR COMPLETING THE DISTINGUISHED MAJOR IN BIOLOGY

-3. Completion of 27 credit hours of Biology courses (or approved equivalent) at or above the 3000 level for the BA/DMP; completion of 33 such credit hours for the BS/DMP.
+3. Completion of 28 credit hours of Biology courses (or approved equivalent) at or above the 3000 level for the BA/DMP; completion of 35 such credit hours for the BS/DMP.

-4. Successful completion of BIOL 4810/4820, Seminar in Biological Research.
+4. Successful completion of BIOL 4810 (2 credits) /4820 (2 credits), Seminar in Biological Research.

 5. Completion of a written DMP Thesis and an oral presentation of the research project at the Richard D. Katz Undergraduate Biology Symposium.
 The Katz Symposium is held at the end of the Spring term and gives DMP candidates an opportunity to present their research findings to Biology students and faculty.
 The DMP thesis and Katz Symposium presentations will be evaluated by the Undergraduate Committee.
 On the basis of these evaluations the Undergraduate Committee will recommend to the Chairman and Faculty of the Biology Department that one of the following degrees be awarded:

-- without distinction
+1. without distinction

-- with distinction
+2. with distinction

-- with high distinction, or
+3. with high distinction, or

-- with highest distinction
+4. with highest distinction

 The decision of the Biology faculty regarding each candidate will be forwarded to the Committee on Special Programs and to the University Registrar at least ten days before commencement.
 Students will be notified of their degree status by email prior to commencement.